zhutoutoutousan/A-study-note-as-a-beginner/log_overall.md

   - Load pack: GE 110words, FR 100words, SP 100words: 2-3 hours(When doing other stuffs)

 ## Creating an efficient, low-mental friction context switch map of strategy
+- Overview
   - So, its seems never possible to mimick a complete highly-focused timechunk for uni-lateral or bi-lateral hustles because you have multiple hustles on-going.
   - It's a good chance to train your context switch strategy with heavy loads
+- Generic tools
+  - Binaural beats with music
+    - Alpha
+    - Gamma
+      - Relieving headache for reducing overthinking and boosts concentration
+      - Risk of missing outside information
+      - Ability to work 4hrs+ straight
+      - Cancel energy leak
+  - **You need more than binaural beats to make a sustainable flow esay**
+- Log by types
   - English translation 2 Programming
     - Cycle
       - Node 1 - Off
         - 15 minutes powernap with binaural beats
       - Node 1 - On
         - Gamma or Alpha BB
     - Strategy
       - Physical environments
       - Mental state
       - Music
+- Distracting factors
+  - Software
+    - Installation
+      - e.g. So ur installing something that might take 30min, 1hr, 5hrs to implement or download due to some reasons, what's the best thing to do?